Once there is Love, there must be a roaring declaration

 “Yes, as a free being I declare that I am in love, and committed.”
 Unless that declaration is there, the inner thoughts and intentions, this-this-this, they will amount to something, but nothing much.

-Listener (L): So, we actually are going through these moments of Truth.
-But since we are not acknowledging it, we…
+Q: So, we actually are going through these moments of Truth.
+But since we are not acknowledging it, we don’t really explain the mind…